GameObjectFactory

 Description:

-Creates a new Extern Game Object and adds it to the Scene.
+Creates a new Extern Game Object and adds it to the Scene's display list.

 Note: This method will only be available if the Extern Game Object has been built into Phaser.

-Returns: Phaser.GameObjects.Extern - The Game Object that was created.
+Returns: Phaser.GameObjects.Extern - The Extern Game Object that was created and added to the display list.

 Source: src/gameobjects/extern/ExternFactory.js#L10